Everything in Its Right Place (Fringe): Cultural references

+The episode takes its title from the song "Everything in Its Right Place" by English rock band Radiohead.
 When Lincoln Lee of the main universe references Batman in the context of the vigilante attacks in the alternate universe, his double and the alternate Olivia are confused.
-He goes on to explain the concept—a billionaire playboy dressing up in a cape and cowl to fight crime—and the alternate Fringe agents conclude that their equivalent is a character called M.a.n.t.i.s.
-This is in direct conflict with the comic covers seen in "Over There part 2", one of which depicts Batman himself and another of which depicts the Batman symbol.
-Differences in comics between universes were also referenced in "Subject 13", in which young Peter cites that the Red Lantern isn't supposed to be green; this reference is in agreement with the comic covers, one of which depicts Hal Jordan and Oliver Queen using the names Red Lantern and Red Arrow, respectively.
+He goes on to explain the concept—a billionaire playboy dressing up in a cape to fight crime—and the alternate Fringe agents conclude that their equivalent is a character called M.a.n.t.i.s.
+This is in direct conflict with the comic covers seen in "Over There", one of which depicts Batman himself and another of which depicts the Batman symbol.
+Differences in comics between universes were also referenced in "Subject 13", in which young Peter cites that the Red Lantern is not supposed to be green; this reference is in agreement with the comic covers, one of which depicts Hal Jordan and Oliver Queen using the names Red Lantern and Red Arrow, respectively.

 Reception

 Ratings

-"Everything in Its Right Place" was first broadcast on April 6, 2012 in the United States on Fox.
+"Everything in Its Right Place" was first broadcast on April 6, 2012, in the United States on Fox.
 An estimated 3.01 million viewers watched the episode, marking a slight decrease in viewership from the previous episode.